From MVP to Production Ready With Serverless

 Then define the lambda function, this time with an SQS trigger event:

 We were able to design, implement, and ship this architecture within a week.
 Considering this was implemented with a team of one, I am very proud of that accomplishment.
-Since then, we added many more services, features, and functionalities to Automations, but this first implementation not only kicked off a great working relationship with my colleagues, but it also proved to me the true value of a Serverless driven infrastructure.
+Since then, we have added many more services, features, and functionalities to Automations, but this first implementation not only kicked off a great working relationship with my colleagues, but it also proved to me the true value of a Serverless driven infrastructure.

 Serverless does not come without its own set of challenges and frustrations.
 Regardless, Serverless has become my favorite way to build products and companies.
 When faced with the uncertainty of the market and the need to iterate quickly I think choosing Serverless allows tremendous development speed with scale built in.
 What are your thoughts on Serverless?
 I hope you enjoyed these Serverless stories and I hope you feel empowered to dive in and build your next project with Serverless.